1506 Xosa: Orbit and classification

 The S-type asteroid orbits the Sun at a distance of 1.9–3.2 AU once every 4 years and 2 months (1,507 days).
 Its orbit has an eccentricity of 0.26 and an inclination of 13° with respect to the ecliptic.
-Xosas observation arc begins with its official discovery observation, as no precoveries were taken and no prior identifications were made.
+Xosa's observation arc begins with its official discovery observation, as no precoveries were taken and no prior identifications were made.

 Physical characteristics

 Slow rotator

 In Fall 2010, lightcurve photometry by Brian Warner and at the Palomar Transient Factory revealed that Xosa is a slow rotator with a notably long rotation period of 292 and 298 hours and a brightness variation of 0.70 and 0.42 magnitude, respectively (U=2+/2).
 It also seems to be in a non-principal axis rotation (NPAR), colloquially called as "tumbling".
 However, observations are insufficient to determine the body's tumbling, or to rule out a non-tumbling state (T0).
 These observations superseded previous periods obtained in 2001 and 2005 (U=1/1).